Do you have a connection with Greater London or Kent? Interested in education and want to get involve?

 Appointed panel members will need to attend a one day training course to help you understand the law and the appeals process.
 This will include the Admission and Appeal codes published by the Secretary of State for Education.
 Before you can sit as a Panel Member, you will also need to shadow two hearings.

 You cannot sit on an appeals panel for any school that you are or have been involved in the past.
-This is to ensure that the panel can act and can been seen to act, fairly and impartially at all times.
+This is to ensure that the panel acts and is seen to act, fairly and impartially at all times.

-Panel members receive training updates annually.
+Panel members receive training regular updates.
 To continue to serve on panels, you must attend these sessions.